 Research misconduct

 A serious breach of the Macquarie Research Code which is also intentional or reckless or negligent.
-Refer to the Managing and Investigating Breaches of Responsible Research Conduct Procedure for more information.
+Refer to the Macquarie Research Code Procedure for more information.

 Research data

-Research data includes, but is not limited to, primary materials or information held in any format or media, on which an argument, theory, test or hypothesis, or another research output is based.
+Research data is defined by the Research Data Management Policy, and includes, but is not limited to, primary materials or information held in any digital format or media, or anything tha can be digitised, on which an argument, theory, test or hypothesis, or another research output is based.
+Data may also include other ‘digital research objects’ such as analytical code that support research outcomes.
 Research data may be in the form of facts, observations, images, computer program results, recordings, questionnaires / surveys, biographies, audio files, physical specimens or artefacts, measurements, experiences or various other forms.
 Data may be numerical, descriptive, visual or tactile and could be raw, cleaned or analysed.

 Research output